 The Bonnie E. Cone Early-Career Professorship in Teaching was established in 2006 and is awarded annually to a member of the faculty who has been awarded tenure within the last three years.
 The appointment is for a three-year term, and the announcement is made to the campus community at the annual Provost's Awards Reception.

-The benefits and perquisites of the appointment will include the inscription of the Professor’s name on a permanent plaque, a position of honor at the first Commencement of the Professor’s term, and the award of University resources above that normally given to faculty.
+The benefits of the appointment will include the inscription of the Professor’s name on a permanent plaque and the award of University resources above that normally given to faculty.

 Submit the following: